dalenewman/Transformalize/Articles/TransformalizeNorthWind.md

 2016-12-12 15:59:47 | info  | NorthWind | Order Details | Ending 00:00:00.1715532
 </pre>

-Init mode prepares the output, and bulk inserts the data into it.
+Init mode prepares the output, and bulk inserts data into it.
 Now, run `tfl` without specifying a mode:

 <pre>